Data Processing Agreement

 9. Customer Rights

-Customers and authorized users may request access, correction, deletion, or withdrawal of consent where applicable.
+Customers and authorized users may request access, correction, deletion, portability, or withdrawal of consent where applicable.
+Users may download an account data export from profile settings and may request account deletion where available.
 Mission Control may verify the request and coordinate with the customer account owner or administrator when requests relate to workspace data controlled by a customer organization.

 10. Incident Notification